Menu

 2. Nauthólsvík geothermal beach

-Iceland may be most famous for its craggy lava fields and soaring mountains, but it’s also home to some beautiful beaches.
-Head to Nauthólsvík Geothermal Beach, a 10-minute drive from the centre of Reykjavík, and you can savour a little slice of tropical paradise.
+Iceland may be famous for its craggy lava fields and soaring mountains, but it’s also home to beautiful beaches.
+Head to Nauthólsvík geothermal beach, a 10-minute drive from the centre of Reykjavík, and you can savour a little slice of paradise.

-Opened in 2001, this unique beach area incorporates a man-made, geothermally heated lagoon draped with golden sand.
+This unique beach incorporates a man-made, geothermally heated lagoon draped with golden sand.
 A seawall borders the lagoon, meaning it maintains a mild temperature year-round.

 You can also soak in 2 hot tubs at the beach, one of which is kept at a toasty 39°C (102°F).